 The external oblique muscles of the abdomen are located on the sides, in the lower part of the waist.
 These are two small, symmetrically located muscles that you shouldn’t forget about when training the press.
 They are very important for maintaining abdominal control, as they take some of the load when doing basic exercises like deadlifts or squats.
 In these movements, the oblique muscles act as stabilizers.
 Their anatomical function is to turn and turn the body.
 They train with side bends with additional weights.
 However, be careful not to overdo it with this exercise.
-There are two reasons for this: a large axial load on the lumbar spine and an increase in the waist.
-Too hypertrophied oblique abdominal muscles visually make the waist wider, this is especially true for girls.
+There are two reasons for this: A large axial load on the lumbar spine and an increase in the waist.
+Too hypertrophied oblique abdominal muscles visually make the waist wider, this is especially the case for females.

 Transverse abdominal muscle

 The transverse abdominis muscle lies under the rectus abdominis muscle.
 Visually, it is not visible in any way, but it is imperative to train it.
 There is only one exercise for this muscle, which is the vacuum (retraction and retention of the abdomen).
 With its help, in the long term, you will make the volume of the abdomen and waist narrower, the abdomen will stop “falling out” forward.
 In addition, the transverse abdominal muscles are needed to regulate intra-abdominal pressure.
 Also, training the transverse abdominal muscle has a positive effect on the work of the entire gastrointestinal tract.